Prince Henry Cliff Walk (Between Katoomba and Leura)

 4. Olympian Rock, Elysian Rock and Gordon Falls

-The last section of the Prince Henry Cliff Walk offers a few more lookout points that typically don’t get very crowded yet offer some of the best views in the Blue Mountains.
+The last section of the Prince Henry Cliff Walk passes a few more lookouts that typically don’t get very crowded, yet offer some of the best views in the Blue Mountains.

 Olympian Rock Lookout